Last Updated on by

 Did you find that too complex?
 Watch the super short video tutorial below and let me know if you still have any questions. 🙂

 Did you find this tip helpful?
-I share lots of tips like this every month and every week in my Facebook group and my monthly newsletter.
+I share lots of tips like this every month and every week in my Facebook group and my weekly newsletter.